 Let's get that straight from the beginning:

 from is not standard conforming SQL.
-Full
+Full stop.

 Nevertheless it works in many databases—also in standard conforming ones.
 That's no contradiction: the standard explicitly allows conforming databases to “provide user options to process non-conforming SQL statements”0.
 The behavior of such statements is completely up to the vendor, of course.